lrc-se/cts-2021/README.md

 - __Object instantiation__

-  Here we compare different ways of creating an object, where the class declaration, the constructor function and the prototype-based factory functions are all basically on par with each other, although the version of the latter with an `init()` method is slightly slower due to the added function call – all of which is expected.
+  Here we compare different ways of creating an object, where the class declaration, the constructor function and the prototype-based factory function are all basically on par with each other, although the version of the latter with an `init()` method is slightly slower due to the added function call – all of which is expected.

   What's also expected is that the closure-based factory function, the `bind()`-in-constructor version (if you've done pre-hooks React development you've likely seen – and cursed – this pattern many a time) and the arrow-function-in-constructor version are likewise comparable, since they all result in the recreation of the method every time an object is instantiated.